azfarbkhr/piaic_qtr1_assignments/README.md

 32. Write a Python program to get the least common multiple (LCM) of two positive integers (https://en.wikipedia.org/wiki/Least_common_multiple) (DONE)

-33. Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them (Practice After Loops has been discussed)
+33. Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them (Practice After Loops has been discussed) (DONE)

-34. Input a text and count the occurrences of vowels and consonant
+34. Input a text and count the occurrences of vowels and consonant (DONE)

-35. Write a Python program to find the number of notes (Sample of notes: 10, 20, 50, 100, 500, and 1000 ) against an given amount
+35. Write a Python program to find the number of notes (Sample of notes: 10, 20, 50, 100, 500, and 1000 ) against an given amount (DONE)

 36. Write a program to check whether given input is palindrome or not